arjunmsh/coinroots/doc/README.md

 Operating Systems
 -----------------

-Coinroots is developed for Mac and Linux operating system, Ubuntu 14.04 LTS is recommended.
+Peatio is developed for Mac and Linux operating system, Ubuntu 14.04 LTS is recommended.

 ## Officially supports